asibahi/asibahi.github.io/content/thoughts/Linebreaking/index.md

 ### Adjustments

 Note that now there is no logic to punish two consecutive hyphenations and paragraph lengths and other cost adjustments related to the paragraph as a whole.
-One could add these adjustments after creating the graph, by traversing the graph and adjusting the cost of any edge between two hyphens, or any sequence of edges with disaparate density, and what have you.
+One could add these adjustments after creating the graph, by traversing the graph and adjusting the cost of any edge between two hyphens, or any sequence of edges with disparate density, and what have you.
 The sky is the limit.

 ### Real world example: Typst

 From the little code examples I have seen, the algorithm is implemented slightly differently.
 Here is a real world example:

 I have been looking a the line breaking algorithm implemented in Typst.
 It follows the same basic algorithm we are talking about, but builds the underlying graph differently, but calls it a table rather than a graph, just to confuse non-CS folks.
 [You can find the description and the code here](https://github.com/typst/typst/blob/cc67e5309994eefd1bd1c892f040ec7912052a4b/library/src/layout/par.rs#L819).
-From what I understand, it assigns each breakpoint, starting from the first, the cost of setting the paragraph up to itself, but that calulcation takes into account the previous breakpoints' recorded score.
+From what I understand, it assigns each breakpoint, starting from the first, the cost of setting the paragraph up to itself, but that calculation takes into account the previous breakpoints' recorded score.
 If you will allow me to refer again to the beautiful graph above, look at the breakpoint "so" in the third line, and what is above it.
 To simplify the reasoning a bit, let's assume only the breakpoints in the graph are valid, even tho the logic would be the same when you go over every breakpoint.

 1. Beginning to the first bp "a" has a cost of 2357.
 2. First bp "a" to second bp "king" has a cost of 2357 (cost of "a") plus whatever the cost of "a" to "king" is.
 We find that Beginning to second bp "king" has a cost of 1734, which is less than 2357 + x, so we record that "king" has a cost of 1734.
 3. Third bp "was" goes through the same logic with every previous breakpoint, and the graph artist already found out the lowest cost "was" can have is 2363 (2357 + 6), we record that for "was" noting that we are basing this off of "a".
 4. Fourth bp "so" , when connecting with "a" has a cost of 4633 (2276 + 2357).
 When connecting with "king" it is 6426 (4692 + 1734).
-So we record that for "so" the least value we doung was 4633 while connecting through "a".
+So we record that for "so" the least value we found was 4633 while connecting through "a".
 5. etc for each following one.

 By recording the least value each breakpoint has, by the time you reach the last breakpoint, you already have the lowest cost path calculated for you with the lists of breakpoints you should, well, break at.
 I annotated this logic on the graph above, showing the cost of each breakpoint and highlighting the parent relationship that gave me the lowest cost (when there are multiple parents)..
 The path from the last breakpoint (at "thing") that gives "thing" the lowest cost is left as an exercise to the reader.
 To know the cost of each path, add the path's cost to the parent node's cost, and pick the path that gives you the least cost.

 ![Annotated Graph](Paragraph%20Graph%20annotated.png)

 I find my version above easier to grok, to be honest.
 Either way you organize the code, you are building a graph, and then you are traversing it to find the shortest path.
 The main difference is where the cost is encoded.
 In my version, the cost is encoded in the edges themselves, where each edge carries its cost.
-In the Typst version, the cost is encoded on each breakpoint, by finding the smallest cost among parent nodes and their encoming edges.
+In the Typst version, the cost is encoded on each breakpoint, by finding the smallest cost among parent nodes and their incoming edges.

 ## What about `build_line()` ?